Morten-Mol/Computer/README.md

 + Logic gate truth tables for all common logic operations

 ### To do:
-1. Circuits
+1. n>2 Logic Gates
-2. n>2 Logic Gates
+2. Instruction set sim